13 strikers who've been too good for the Championship… but failed in the Premier League

 By Huw Davies

-They've plundered goals in the Football League, but the top-flight returns aren’t pretty.
-Huw Davies on the prolific forwards who haven't been able to cut it at the top

-Making a successful step up from the Championship to the Premier League is difficult for any player.
-There’s no shortage of goalkeepers, defenders and midfielders who beat a retreat to base camp, and there’s no shame in that.
-Strikers, though, suffer the most scrutiny.
+Making a successful step up from the Championship to the Premier League is difficult for any player, but strikers seem to suffer the most scrutiny.

 Put a hat-trick past Stephen Bywater, did you?
 Racked them up against Rotherham?
 Yeah, well, how’s your strike rate now?
-Welcome to the Best League in the World, chump.
-(So top-flight defenders seem to say.)
+Welcome to the Best League in the World™, chump.

-Many a forward loses their lethal edge on this journey, turning from James Bond into Johnny English.
-Some second-tier hotshots aren’t even given an opportunity to show the Premier League what they have or haven’t got.
-Take Ross McCormack – something Aston Villa have been saying to quite a lot of clubs lately.
-Before he became a punchline for bad jokes, the Scot had scored 17 or more goals in a Championship campaign on five separate occasions for Cardiff, Leeds and Fulham, including 66 goals in 135 games between 2013 and 2016.
-Yet he was never taken up by a top-flight team.

 Championship: 342 games, 113 goals • Premier League: 97 games, 14 goals

-When Portsmouth bought Nugent in July 2007, Sky Sports pundits analysed the 22-year-old’s highlights reel, which included a goal for Preston in the FA Cup against fellow Championship dwellers Crystal Palace.
-There was a collective chuckle as it was suggested he ‘might come up against better defending in the Premier League’.

-This was correct.
-Nugent didn’t score once in his 15 league appearances that season, though his confidence can’t have been helped by Harry Redknapp declaring in late August that he might sell the player he’d bought for £6m seven weeks previously, in order to raise funds for “somebody who can get us 15 to 20 goals a season”.
+In David Nugent’s debut Premier League season he didn’t score once in his 15 appearances, though his confidence can’t have been helped by Harry Redknapp declaring in late August that he might sell the player he’d bought for £6m seven weeks previously, in order to raise funds for “somebody who can get us 15 to 20 goals a season”.

-So, it’s extremely satisfying that Nugent’s first Premier League goal, in January 2009, came against Redknapp’s Spurs.
+So, it was extremely satisfying that Nugent’s first Premier League goal, in January 2009, came against Redknapp’s Spurs.
 He mused: “It’s taken a while but I timed it perfectly, I think.”

 Championship: 238 games, 74 goals • Premier League: 60 games, 9 goals